ecos-platypus/shim-review/README.md

 - `efinet-add-dhcp-proxy-support.patch`: Upstream commit (https://github.com/rhboot/grub2/commit/866ec5edb959125b8486769352f1ca04bd81ca3c) to enable DHCP proxy support for PXE boot.
 - `gfxterm-get-dimensions.patch`: Add the `get_dimensions` function that sets the `dimension_width` and `dimension_height` environment variables.
 These variables are used in our grub.cfg to dynamically adjust the GRUB menu in relation to the screen size.
 - `pgp-exit-on-verification-failure.patch`: We use the upstream PGP verifier to verify all files that are loaded by GRUB.
 The upstream version of the PGP verifier does not load a file if its signature cannot be verified and then tries to carry on with the boot process.
 However, we want the boot process to abort when a signature cannot be verified as this implies manipulation by an attacker.
 Therefore, all methods used by the PGP verifier are modified to call `grub_fatal` with a generic error message (`bad signature: %s` where `%s` is replaced with the name of the file whose signature could not be verified) if verification fails for any file loaded by GRUB.
+- `sb-force-secure-mode.patch`: We need to force GRUB to run in secure boot mode as we force shim to run in secure mode.
+Otherwise, GRUB would not verify the loaded kernel via the `shim_lock` verifier during EFI boot without secure boot, causing shim to abort the boot process.

 -------------------------------------------------------------------------------
 If bootloader, shim loading is, GRUB2: is CVE-2020-14372, CVE-2020-25632,